CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong skill description that excels across all dimensions.
-It provides specific capabilities, extensive natural trigger terms, explicit 'Use when' guidance, and a clearly distinctive niche focused on macOS-native UI design.
-The description is comprehensive without being unnecessarily verbose.
+It provides specific capabilities, comprehensive trigger terms that users would naturally use, explicit 'Use when' guidance, and a clearly distinctive niche focused on macOS native UI design.
+The description uses proper third-person voice throughout and avoids vague fluff.

 DimensionReasoningScore